pgEdge/pgedge-docs/docs/enterprise/el/configure-repo.md

 # Configuring the Repository

-pgEdge Enterprise Postgres (and supporting component) packages for versions 9 and 10 are supported on:

-* Red Hat Enterprise Linux
-* Oracle Enterprise Linux
-* Alma Linux
-* Rocky Linux

 Using packages from the `pgedge` repository is an easy way to manage Postgres and supporting components.

 **Meeting Platform-Specific Prerequisites**